Venezuelans expelled from US decide next steps in Mexico

 While Cuicas is optimistic about his chances of enrolling in the U.S. program, observers have pointed out that the number of visas offered is minuscule compared to the demand.
 Just in September, U.S. Customs and Border Protection reported more than 33,000 encounters with Venezuelans at the border.

-For Venezuelans already en route to the U.S.-Mexico border, the announcement was shock.
-For some like Cuicas there was still hope of legally entering the U.S., but for others it added new uncertainty to what was a months or even years-long migration.
+For Venezuelans already en route to the U.S.-Mexico border, the announcement was a shock.
+For some like Cuicas there was still hope of legally entering the U.S., but for others it added new uncertainty to what was a months- or even years-long migration.

 In Mexico City, groups of Venezuelans circulate between shelters, a bus terminal on the city’s north side and offices of Mexico’s asylum agency, where about 30 have been sleeping in the street, waiting to start their paperwork.